OmarGamal10/Shelly/README.md

 # Shelly

-Shelly is a simple UNXI shell implementation written in C. It provides core shell functionality along with piping, redirection and command history navigation via arrows.
+Shelly is a simple UNIX shell implementation written in C. It provides core shell functionality along with piping, redirection and command history navigation via arrows.

 ## Features